chenchenxue/ytdownloader/README.md

 ## How to Run
 Make sure your Download file is the newest version.
-Just click the ytdownloader-ver.exe file.
+Just open the ytdownloader-ver.exe file.

 ## Note
 * The downloaded files are saved in the respective folders